Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 # Future Features
 - Users should be able to create, update, and delete their own stories.
 - Users should be able to view a list of stories added to their libraries.
-- Users should be able to add (and remove) tags for their own stories, so they can categorize their content beyong the limits of the standard admin-controlled categories.
+- Users should be able to add (and remove) tags for their own stories, so they can categorize their content beyond the limits of the standard admin-controlled categories.

 # Deployment